itversity/data-engineering-courses/1 Getting started with Data Eng on Azure.md

 # Overview of Azure CLI

- * Azure CLI is a set of commands used to create and manage Azure resources
+ * Azure CLI is a set of commands used to create and manage Azure resources.
- * Azure CLI is available across Azure services and is designed to get your work done quickly with Azure
+ * Azure CLI is available across Azure services and is designed to get your work done quickly with Azure.

 # Setup Azure CLI